Topic Number 654 - Understanding Your CP75 or CP75A Notice Request for Supporting Documentation

 The last part of the notice is the response form.
 If you have documents proving you may claim one or more of the items listed, you need to complete the response form and either:

-- Fax the completed response form to us with copies of the records, documents, and statements toll-free to the fax number on your notice.
+- Fax the completed response form to us along with copies of the records, documents, and statements to the toll-free fax number on your notice.

 After We Receive Your Information

 It takes at least 30 days to review the documents you send us.
 You don't need to do anything until you hear from us.

 If you sent us copies of documents that proved you were eligible for items you claimed on your tax return, we will send you a notice to let you know your audit is closed.